 I'm not even going to legitimize this one with bullet points.
-Fact is, if you need to seek outside your own self to find your motivation to rockclimb, it's gonna be a rough ride.
+Fact is, if you need to seek outside your own self to find your motivation to rock climb, it's gonna be a rough ride.
 Maybe your partners weren't that psyched.
 Maybe they were moving too slow for your liking.
 Doesn't matter.
 It's up to you to set your own pace and make your own plan.
 It's great to have a psyched belayer, but a competent one will work just as well.
 Next time, look for partners who don't end every climbing day with a list of excuses longer than their brand new, never fallen on, 70 meter rope.

 If you can't get psyched to train, then climbing harder isn't that important to you.
 Assuming that's the case, you should exit this blog and go back to facebook.
 Facebook is way friendlier than I am, and it won't tell you that you're lying to yourself.

-"I'm trying to get back in shape"
+"I'm trying to get back in shape."

 C'mon now.
 I've seen you in the gym every week for the last 6 years, and you've always been climbing at this level.
 Forever.
 Exactly what shape are you trying to get "back" into?
 Maybe this only happens at my gym, but I doubt it.
 There are always a few people who are perpetually "getting back into shape" before they really start training hard and pushing into the next level.
 I understand.
 You've found your comfort zone, and it's hard to leave there.
 Do me a favor and try it a few times.
-When the gym is empty, so there are no judgemental eyes on you.
-I bet you do something you didn't think you could, and you want to tell your friends about it.
+Do it when the gym is empty, so there are no judgemental eyes on you.
+I bet you'll do something you didn't think you could, and you'll want to tell your friends about it.
 You might even want to spend a little more time on it to get better.
 Then again, maybe not.
 Comfort zones really only exist for lazy people anyway.
 You should just stay there.

-"My elbows/shoulders/fingers/skin hurt too bad"
+"My elbows/shoulders/fingers/skin hurt too bad."